ECSEL: Explainable Classification via Signomial Equation Learning: Classification Benchmark

 This section provides the complete performance data for the classification benchmark.
 We first present a comparative summary of ECSEL against the strongest baselines followed by the full metric set for all tested configurations.

-\textbf{Benchmark summary.} Table~\ref{tab:summary_cl_benchmark_results} provides a head-to-head comparison between ECSEL and the top-performing baseline per dataset.
+\textbf{Benchmark summary.} Table~\ref{tab:summary_cl_benchmark_results} provides a head-to-head comparison between ECSEL and the top-performing baseline per dataset, reporting accuracy and F1-score with standard deviation over 5-fold cross-validation.
+Standard deviations for remaining metrics follow similar magnitudes and are omitted for compactness.
 This summary highlights the competitive parity of ECSEL; across the majority of tasks, ECSEL achieves F1 and Accuracy scores within 1--2\% of the best black-box models (often XGBoost) while maintaining a transparent symbolic form.

-\paragraph{Extendend benchmark results.} Table~\ref{tab:cl_benchmark_results} provides the results on all metrics, including Accuracy, F1-Score, Precision, and Training Times.
+\paragraph{Extended benchmark results.} Table~\ref{tab:cl_benchmark_results} provides the results on all metrics, including Accuracy, F1-Score, Precision, and training times.
 We specifically distinguish between Recall, the overall sensitivity to the positive class defined as $\frac{TP}{TP+FN}$, and Minority Recall, which highlights the sensitivity for the underrepresented class via the ratio $\frac{TP_{min}}{N_{min}}$.
 This distinction is critical for high-stakes domains with severe class imbalance, such as fraud detection, where the cost of a False Negative in the minority class far outweighs the cost of False Positives.

-\begingroup \fontsize{8.5pt}{9.5pt}\selectfont \endgroup
+\begingroup \fontsize{8.5pt}{9.5pt}\selectfont \endgroup {

+$^{a}$ SVM and MLP results on \textsc{Loan} are omitted due to prohibitive training times; MLP required 1049s to fit, and SVM did not converge within the time budget.}